 Tonics are considered "foods" that can be used on a regular basis throughout the course of one's lifetime.
 In fact, their effects tend to increase the more you use them, yielding cumulative long-term benefits.

-This class of superfoods can be extremely valuable as dietary adjuncts to our overall well being in ways that can't be matched by most commonly consumed foods.
+This class of superfoods can be extremely valuable as dietary adjuncts to our overall well-being in ways that can't be matched by most commonly consumed foods.
 Regarded as a major food group in Asian cultures, some popular herbs, like astragalus, jujube and goji, are often used in everyday meals, brewed into soups and cooked with grains or legumes for added nutritional fortification.

 These very special herbal substances have long been respected and successfully used for several thousand years by Taoist masters.
-Associated with living a high quality life, they help to enhanced energy, physical strength, sexual vitality, mental acuity, spiritual wisdom and have also gained the reputation as life extending longevity herbs.
+Associated with living a high quality life, they can help to enhance energy, physical strength, sexual vitality, mental acuity, spiritual wisdom and have also gained the reputation as life extending longevity herbs.

 The superior class of Chinese herbs was first defined in the ancient herbal text, the Shennong Ben Cao Jing, about 2,500 years ago and includes approximately 52 top tonic herbs.
 Some of the most famous Chinese herbs known around the world come from this category of tonics, the most well known of which is ginseng.